MatheLi/EMBL_Women_in_Science_Maria-Theresa_Licka/README.md

 *EMBL Teens participated at the EMBL Researcher's night, IMAGE: Patrick Müller / EMBL ([full article](https://news.embl.de/events/ern2018/)*

-As a part of this club, I attended the EMBL Researcher's night last year as EMBL Teen Reporter/.
-You can read [this article](https://news.embl.de/events/ern2018/) for more details.
+I had an opportunity to attend the EMBL Researcher's night last year as EMBL Teen Reporter, and was featured in [this article](https://news.embl.de/events/ern2018/).

 This year, I am participating in a project called **Women in Science: Courage to Succeed**.